ArnaudDroitLab/nucleoSim/README.md

 [![Build Status](https://travis-ci.org/adeschen/consensusSeekeR.svg?branch=master)](https://travis-ci.org/adeschen/nucleoSim)

 This package generate synthetic nucleosome maps using parameters given by users.
-Users has choice between three different
-distributions: Normal, Student and Uniform.
+Three different distributions are available: Normal, Student and Uniform.

 This package implements a modifed version of the syntheticNucMap() function from Bioconductor nucleR package